KarimAhmedElKhashab/selenium-webdriver-ruby/README.md

  - Common page helper class that contains common methods that's used across other pages
  - Separate pages to encapsulate each page logic into it's own class/methods

+## What is next?

+- Separate locators from page objects for better structure, readability and maintainability
+- Break down base web element class into sub types like button, link, input...etc. instead of general WebElement.
+It isn't so comfortable to work with so general web element API.
+You have a possibility to type text (send keys) to button or to link.
+- Leverage driver class to use desired capabilities and red config externally